OAS Satisfaction Survey

-- Why am I being asked to participate in the CLA?
+- Why were students asked to participate in the CLA?

-Testing for Spring, 2013 will begin January 28th.
-In order to accomodate every student, test sessions will be made available mornings and afternoons.
-A select number of evening and Saturday sessions will also be made available.
-Most will take place in one of the ITS computer labs, though some colleges have their own computer labs that they may want to use and accommodations can be made for this.
-You should schedule a session that does not conflict with your class schedule.
+Students were tested during the fall and spring semesters for the 2012 and 2013 academic years.
+In order to accomodate every student, test sessions were made available mornings and afternoons.
+A select number of evening and Saturday sessions were also made available.
+Most took place in one of the ITS computer labs, though some colleges offered the use of their own computer labs.
+Students were asked to schedule a session that did not conflict with their class schedules.

-- What will I be asked to do on the CLA?
+- What were students asked to do on the CLA?

-When you begin the CLA, you will be randomly assigned to one of the following:
+When students began the CLA, each was randomly assigned to one of the following:

 - Performance Task (up to 90 min):

 Form responses to several open-ended questions about a hypothetical scenario using a given set of evidentiary documents.